×

 Temporary Disability Benefits

-Injured workers who cannot return to work while recovering from a work-related injury or illness get temporary total disability (TTD) benefits.
-You don’t receive this benefit in the first seven days of your disability.
-Instead, TTD payment commences when you have been away from work for more than 21 days.
+Injured workers who are unable to return to their jobs while recovering from a work injury or illness are eligible for temporary total disability (TTD) benefits.
+These benefits don’t kick in immediately, as the first seven days of your disability are not covered.
+Instead, TTD payments start after you’ve been out of work for more than 21 days.

-You’ll receive two-thirds of your average weekly wages at the time of your injury, up to the legal maximum for the year you suffered the injury or became disabled.
-For instance, for work-related wounds that happened in 2020, the maximum payment was $1,066 per week.
-The minimum amount was $30 per week.
+When you qualify for TTD, you’ll receive two-thirds of your average weekly earnings at the time you were injured, capped at the legal maximum for the year your injury occurred.
+For example, if you were injured in 2020, the maximum benefit was $1,066 per week, with a minimum of $30 per week.

-If you can return to work in some capacity but not at the same level before your injury, you will get temporary partial disability benefits (TPD).
-Here, you’ll also get two-thirds of the difference between your pre-injury wages and what you earn now.
-For instance, suppose you earned $1200 a week before your injury.
-But currently, earn $600 on light duty; you’ll get $400 as weekly benefits.
+If you can return to work but not at your previous capacity, you’ll receive temporary partial disability (TPD) benefits.
+This means you’ll get two-thirds of the difference between your former wages and your current earnings.
+For instance, if you made $1200 per week before your injury but now earn $600 on light duty, you would receive $400 weekly in TPD benefits.

 Permanent Disability Benefits